cgmartin/sailsjs-angularjs-bootstrap-example/README.md

 otherwise you can encounter the `500 error: "handshake error"` (See bottom of [FAQ](http://sailsjs.org/#!documentation/sockets) page).

-If you stop the server or cause a network disconnect when on the Todo App page, you should see some alert modals pop up.
+If you stop the server or cause a network disconnect when on the example pages, you should see some alert modals pop up.
 These are managed by SailsSocketCtrl (see `assets/linker/js/controllers/sailsSocketCtrl.js`) for reuse in other examples.